 The Fort Worth Marathon is a Full and Half Marathon annual fund raiser to benefit the Run Like a Cheetah program in Tarrant County.
 The Run Like a Cheetah Program is a 501 (c)(3), non-profit organization dedicated to ending childhood obesity through lectures, physical activity and instruction from a select group of international professional athletes as well as local volunteers to enact change for the children.
 These program instructors inspire and encourage a healthy lifestyle and their families.

-Mark your calendars now for November 8, 2020 The Fort Worth Marathon, 20 Mile, and Half Marathon are scheduled to begin and end at Panther Island Pavillion.
+Mark your calendars now for November 7, 2021 The Fort Worth Marathon, 20 Mile, Half Marathon, and 5K are scheduled to begin and end at Panther Island Pavillion.
 See Race Information for details.

 The 20 Mile race is sub split tempo and a White Rock Marathon training event.